tvierb/iterator/README.md

 Usage:
     ./iterator.pl -w IkeaTL:8.73 -w LochTL:9 -w MiniTL:6.1 -w IkeaEL:25 -w LochEL:23.25 --precision 2 --length 4 --name Salz

-Idea:
+The idea:

 The idea ist to measure a specific needed weight of salt, sugar oder yeast by only using spoons.
 OK some people use blasphemic witchcrafted devices that display a number but not me!

 In my case, I shovelled up to 100g with five different spoons to calculate each capacity.

 With this program here I now can calculate how to get to more weights.

+In normal operation mode it prints the table of all possible weight combinations.
+Now there's "--search <weight>" to search and display only the solution for a specific weight.

+## Search for how to get 34.6g of salt

+    ./iterator.pl -w IkeaTL:8.73 -w LochTL:9 -w MiniTL:6.1 -w IkeaEL:25 -w LochEL:23.25 --precision 2 --length 3 --name Salt --search 34.6
+    Kleingewichte von Salt abmessen:
+    Bester Treffer fuer Suche nach 34.6 mit max.
+3 Behaeltern:

+    34 = IkeaEL + LochTL

-In this case with upto four spoons:
+There'a a better result with four spoons:

+    ./iterator.pl -w IkeaTL:8.73 -w LochTL:9 -w MiniTL:6.1 -w IkeaEL:25 -w LochEL:23.25 --precision 2 --length 4 --name Salt --search 34.6
+    Kleingewichte von Salt abmessen:
+    Bester Treffer fuer Suche nach 34.6 mit max.
+4 Behaeltern:

+    34.61 = LochEL - MiniTL + IkeaTL + IkeaTL

+## table output with max 4 spoons for salt

 (Three spoons should be sufficient for most weights)